nita94/git_NT_wk13_AuthenticateMe_Airbnb/readme.md

 Welcome to N-airbnb, where we bring the fun, excitement, and camaraderie of the Super Smash Bros universe to the world of online accommodation booking.
 We've created a platform that's not just about finding a place to stay, but also about immersing you in the fantastic world of one of your favorite games.

 ### Why N-airbnb?
 This project serves as a showcase of my skills as a full-stack developer.
 Just like how Super Smash Bros is a love letter to gaming, N-airbnb is my love letter to web development.
-I've combined the functionality of a platform like Airbnb (including the ability to perform CRUD operations on Spots, Spot Images, Reviews, Review Images, and Bookings) with the thrilling, fun-filled aesthetics of the Smash Bros world.
+I've combined the functionality of a platform like Airbnb (including the ability to perform CRUD operations on Spots, Spot Images, Reviews, Review Images, with the thrilling, fun-filled aesthetics of the Smash Bros world.

 Ready to embark on an adventure?
 Let's jump right in!